How To Get Top Marks On The CCFP Exam

 Q: How should you prepare for the SOOs?

-The CCFP has a pause on the SOOs for 2021 but they will be back in a different format in the future.
+The CCFP had a pause on the SOOs for 2021 but they are back in 2022 with a different format.
+See our Checklist for Success in the CCFP Virtual SOO Exam.
 We teach specific strategies for SOO preparation at the live in-person course.

 Q: How do you recommend practicing for the SOO exam?